raghu291176/GovCon-Sep9/README.md

 - Confidence scoring and discrepancy identification
 - Batch processing capabilities

+### Processing Flow (Enhanced)
+1. **Input Analysis**: Image/PDF analyzed by Azure AI Vision for receipt object detection
+2. **Receipt Detection**: If receipts are detected, bounding boxes are extracted
+3. **Image Cropping**: Each detected receipt region is cropped using Sharp.js with quality optimizations
+4. **Classification**: Tesseract OCR classifies each cropped receipt as "receipt", "invoice", or "other"
+5. **Extraction**: Each cropped receipt processed through appropriate OCR engine:
+   - Azure Document Intelligence for receipts/invoices
+   - Mistral OCR for other document types
+6. **Aggregation**: Results from all detected receipts are combined with metadata
+7. **Fallback**: If no receipts detected or processing fails, original image processed as before

 ### Supported OCR Engines
+1. **🆕 Azure AI Vision** - Receipt object detection and localization
+2. **🆕 Sharp.js** - High-performance image cropping and optimization
-1. **Tesseract OCR** - Initial text extraction and document classification
+3. **Tesseract OCR** - Initial text extraction and document classification
-2. **Azure Form Recognizer** - Specialized processing for receipts and invoices
+4. **Azure AI Document Intelligence** - Specialized processing for receipts and invoices
-3. **Mistral OCR** - Fallback advanced OCR processing
+5. **Mistral OCR** - Fallback advanced OCR processing

 ### API Endpoints
 - `POST /api/document-processing/process-document` - Process single document